jyj5558/theta/README.md

 cat sra/final_bams/*breadth*
 ```
 Again, note any problem samples.
 Re-align if necessary before proceeding to step4:
+To realign, the easiest way is to modify the script and change out the 'for loop' for the sample ID, then resave script as a new name and run.

 ## Step 4: QC the reference.
 Create ok.bed file, containing mappable sites, non-repeat sites, and autosomal sites
 **- step4_qc.sh**